St Mary’s College (Wellington) St Mary’s College (Wellington)

 If doing Level 3 Business:

-An exercise book/refill for notes and practice exercises &/or personal laptop.
+An exercise book/refill for notes and practice exercises & a personal laptop.

 Start up capital.
 Students are likely to need to contribute personal funds to their business group.
 Other sources of finance can be via fundraising, loans, or seed funding applications.